-The third largest economy in the world, Japan, is a fascinating country rich in history and culture.
-It leads in the development of cutting edge of technology while honoring its traditions.
-Japan continues to be the high-tech powerhouse economy of Asia, with a gross domestic product (GDP) 1.5 the size of the UK and per capita GDP 6 times that of China.
-In its economic growth reading released in 2014, Japan’s GDP grew at an annualized rate of 6.7 percent for the January-March quarter, the sixth consecutive quarterly increase.
-This data means that Japan continues to expand and grow in a number of impressive statistics – which includes that the economy of Tokyo is greater than that of all Russia, while the Chubu region of central Japan is worth more than the GDP of South Korea.
+The third-largest economy in the world, Japan, is a fascinating country rich in history and culture.
+It leads in the development of cutting-edge technology while honoring its traditions.
+Japan continues to be the high-tech powerhouse economy of Asia, with a gross domestic product (GDP) of 49187.80 US dollars in 2019.
+Based on the report by Japan’s Ministry of Foreign Affairs, the country’s GDP only grew at an annualized rate of 0.7 percent from August 2019- August 2020partly because of the Coronavirus 2019.
+This data means that Japan continues to expand and grow in a number of impressive statistics in spite of the pandemic.

 As a member of the G-7 and important leader in Asia, Japan’s economy has both a huge, middle-class consumer base and a world-famous manufacturing base.
 Japanese companies have an international presence, both in terms of supply chain and market share, and have a significant commercial influence in global markets.

 The Japanese market is known for its unique business practices that can become barriers to foreign companies, which include close business linkages.
 In addition, Japanese consumers are also famous for high quality and standards expectations.
 There are several cultural specificities and linguistic issues that can be a challenge for companies wishing to enter the market.

 Tools and Resources to Unlock the Japanese Market